DrRoach/FormValidation/README.md

 # FormValidation

+## This project has moved
+This project has moved to [Gitlab](https://gitlab.com/DrRoach/FormValidation).

 Simple to implement jQuery form validation plugin.
 Add validation to your input fields simply be adding HTML fields to them.
 An example may look like this:
 ```HTML
 <input type="text" fv-email="This must be a valid email." name="email" placeholder="Email">